concur/developer.concur.com/api-reference/travel-profile/01-profile-resource.markdown

 ***

 #### <a name="SouthwestUnusedTickets"></a>SouthwestUnusedTickets elements

 A list of unused Southwest tickets associated to a user.
-In order to receive this data, you must enable the Unused Tickets scope.
+* Unused Tickets scope must be enabled to receive the data.

 |  Element Name |  Data Type |  Description |
 | :----- | :----- | :----- |